University of Georgia: Odum School of Ecology

 In 2012, the College of Environmental Design's Visual Arts Building (now known as the Jackson Street Building) after a $9.9 million renovation became the first UGA building to incorporate a water reclamation system and the first to utilize solar harvesting technology through solar panels.

 In 2013 the university hosted the inaugural SEC Symposium in Atlanta.
 The topic is the Southeast's impact on the future of renewable energy, and the participants are the 14 universities of the SEC, as supported by its new academic initiative, SECU.

 In the same year, the university was named by the National Arbor Foundation as a designated Tree Campus USA for the third time in a row as a result of the university's continued commitment to maintaining and adding new foliage.
 The University of Georgia has more than 9,000 trees on campus, according to an ongoing tree-mapping project being conducted by the University Grounds Department.
 The number will continue to grow due to a partnership between Select Sustainable Tree Trust and UGA.
 In 2009, the Select Sustainable Tree Trust selected the university to receive a $1 million tree donation to "re-green" and impact the university campus with large-scale, sustainable shade trees.

-As of April 2019, UGA has entered into a contract to add up to 19 new electric buses.
-The 19 buses were put into service on campus in February 2020.
-In December 2019, as the university was awarded $7.46 million under the Federal Transit Administration's Grants for Buses and Bus Facilities Program, it was announced that 13 additional electric buses would be added to the fleet, which will bring the total number of electric buses on campus to 33.
+In April 2019, UGA entered into a contract to add up to 20 new electric buses.
+The 20 buses were put into service on campus in February 2020.
+In December 2019, as the university was awarded $7.46 million under the Federal Transit Administration's Grants for Buses and Bus Facilities Program, it was announced that 13 additional electric buses would be added to the fleet, which would bring the total number of electric buses on campus to 33.
 The electric buses will account for a third of the total fleet in 2021, when UGA begins to phase out and decommission older diesel buses.
+In 2025, UGA received a $7.2 million federal grant to purchase eight additional electric buses, which were put into service at the start of the fall semester of 2025.